Nriver/anki-web-server/README.md

 # Manual install Requirements
-anki-web-server runs on Python 3.
+anki-web-server runs on Python 3(3.8 is preferred).
 It needs the [anki-sync-server](https://github.com/ankicommunity/anki-sync-server) from ankicommunity for data server.

 # Manual Install

+Use anki 2.1.40 for better compatibility.

-1. Build up a [anki-sync-server](https://github.com/tsudoko/anki-sync-server).
+1. Build up a [anki-sync-server](https://github.com/ankicommunity/anki-sync-server).
 Make sure you have already enabled user authentication and add some cards to the sync server.

 2. Install requirements for anki-web-server.